maxiaolin9495/findmycook-webapp/README.md

 ```
 #### Create all database schemes and import data to begin with
 ```
-Open command shell in the backend folder and run: mongorestore dump/
+Open command shell in the root folder and run:

+Windows
+mongorestore findmycook/

+MacOS
+mongorestore -d findmycook [your folder path]
 ```

 ## Run Project